Shop every DSCR lender in America. We negotiate — you close faster.

 DSCR Loan Rules in Pennsylvania — The PPP Prohibition

 41 P.S.
-Section 405 (Pennsylvania’s “Act 6”) prohibits prepayment penalties on residential mortgages below the “base figure” threshold.
-The threshold is adjusted annually and sits around $312,159 in 2024.
-For 2026, expect similar or slightly higher thresholds.
+Section 405 (Pennsylvania’s “Act 6”) prohibits prepayment penalties on residential mortgages at or below the statutory “base figure.”
+The threshold is adjusted annually by the PA Department of Banking and Securities and sits at roughly $346K in 2026 (up from ~$312K in 2024).
 Critically, this prohibition applies regardless of whether the loan is consumer or business-purpose, owner-occupied or investor.
 Most DSCR loans on 1-4 unit rental property fall under the cap.

 Practical effect: